lac-dcc/sepe/artifact/README.md

 if it deems necessary.
 After `RQ5` executes, `TC` column results can be produced by executing `true_collisions.sh <normal|uniform|incremental>`

+To obtain the TC column from Table 3, for each distribution:
+    ```
+    # First, make sure that output-rq3 exists
+    # Inside sepe/artifact/
+    # TC is the second column from:
+    ./true_collisions.sh incremental
+    ./true_collisions.sh normal
+    ./true_collisions.sh uniform
+    ```

 #### RQ6

 RQ6 produces a graph that should show the same patterns as the ones in the